-This option defines the file descriptor of which a duplicate is added to fd set.
-The file descriptor cannot be stdin, stdout, or stderr.
+- fd=fd This option defines the file descriptor of which a duplicate is added to fd set.
+The file descriptor cannot be stdin, stdout, or stderr. - set=set This option defines the ID of the fd set to add the file descriptor to.

-set=set This option defines the ID of the fd set to add the file descriptor opaque=opaque qemu-system-i386
+opaque=opaque

-This option defines a free-form string that can be used to describe fd
+This option defines a free-form string that can be used to describe fd.